Return to search page.

 Death Year : 2008

 Brooks organized the first African American girl scout troop in Fort Wayne, IN.
 The history of African American girl scout units has not been thoroughly researched, and it is not known how many units existed in the U.S. Up to the 1950s, girl scouts were segregated by race.
-In the state of Indiana, the first girl scouts were formed in New Albany in 1919, which became a council in 1923.
-Brooks was an active member of the Limberlost Girl Scout Council, as well as the Urban League, the Commission on the Status of Women for the State of Indiana, and the YWCA.
+In the state of Indiana, the first girl scouts were formed in New Albany in 1919; the organization became a council in 1923.
+Brooks was an active member of the Limberlost Girl Scout Council as well as the Urban League, the Commission on the Status of Women for the State of Indiana, and the YWCA.
 She was also the comptroller at the YWCA.
 Corrinne Brooks was the wife of James W. Brooks.
 She was born in Louisville, KY, the daughter of Loretta Douglas Mudd (1897-1928), who was born in Fort Wayne, and James Mudd (1881-1968), who was born in Springfield, KY.
 The family moved from Kentucky to Fort Wayne in 1915 and lived on Wallace Street, according to the 1920 U.S. Federal Census.
 When Loretta Mudd died, Corrinne became the mother of the household; she was the oldest of her six siblings.
 She was also an athlete, the first girl in her high school to receive a sweater for her participation in basketball and soccer.
 She graduated from Central High School in 1933.
 She won the Civic Men's Scholarship, which was used for her courses at Indiana University Extension, located in downtown Fort Wayne.
 Brooks took a turn at politics: an unsuccessful candidate for the Indiana House of Representative in 1954 and 1956, she went on to become a coordinator for the Indiana voter registration drive in preparation for the 1960 presidential election, helping to register over 43,000 voters; Senator John F. Kennedy invited her to a National Conference on Constitutional Rights and American Freedom in New York.
 She was also founder of the Martin Luther King Living Memorial.
 For more on Corrinne Brooks, see her entry in The Black Women in the Middle West Project, by D. C. Hine, et al.; and "Corrinne Brooks always active in helping others," The Journal Gazette, 02/06/1996, People section.
 A picture of Corrine Brooks is on p.
 120 in Ebony, 09/1983 [available in Google Book Search].
 For more on the girl scouts see the Girl Scouts of Kentuckiana website; and for a more detailed accounting of African American girl scout history, see the "Josephine Groves Holloway" entry in Notable Black American Women, by J. C. Smith.

 Subjects: Activists, Civil Rights, Athletes, Athletics, Civic Leaders, Scouts (Boys and Girls), Migration North, Politicians, Politics, Appointments & Elections, Women's Groups and Organizations, YWCA (Young Women's Christian Association)